bonsai-rx/sgen/docs/articles/basic-usage.md

 ## Nullable types

-`json-schema` supports the `null` type, which can be used to represent nullable types.
-The standard is a bit loose in this regard, but `Bonsai.Sgen` will generate a nullable-T if the json-schema represents it using the `oneOf` keyword:
+JSON Schema supports the `null` type, which can be used to represent nullable types.
+The standard is a bit loose in this regard, but `Bonsai.Sgen` will generate a nullable-T if the JSON Schema represents it using the `oneOf` keyword:

 ```json
 "pet": {